scylladb/scylladb/test/rest_api/README.md

 Tests use the requests library and the pytest frameworks (both are available from Linux distributions, or with "pip install").

-To run all tests using test.py, just run `./test.py api/run`.
+To run all tests using test.py, just run `./test.py rest_api`.

 To run all tests against an already-running local installation of Scylla, just run `pytest`.
 The "--host" and "--api-port"